davitkalantaryan/emsutils/README.md

 ```

-Up to now this class is tested on gcc Linux and on Windows with microsoft compiler.
-Should work also on other platforms with proper c++
-compile (will be tested).
 This class is possible to cast to any number type and vise versa any numeric type is possible to cast to this class.
 In the case if `C++ 11` or newer compiler is used, one can also use literals for these classes (see code snippet below)